sn3d/testdata/README.md

 loading files.
 These functions suppose to not fail.
 If there is problem with file, functions will give you no data.

-Example how to read file as string
+Example how to read file as string:
 ```go
 func Test_ReadString(t *testing.T) {
    testdata.Setup()